FlippingFlips/pingod-addons-netpinproc/README.md

 5. A database has been generated and a `PinGod-AddOns-NetPinProcGame.cfg`
 6. You can change the config for `Simulated` boards and how the database is generated / removed

-  **A `{projectname}.cfg` is generated when the game is launched.
+  **`{projectname}.cfg` is generated when the game is launched.
 This makes it simpler to override settings like simulated and memory mapping by editing this file in the root directory.**

-6. Change simulated in the `cfg` in Godots editor to run a fake P-ROC.
+7. Change simulated in the `cfg` in Godots editor to run a fake P-ROC.

   **A Sqlite Database is generated when a game is launched. `netproc.db` = Edit .sql file and add machine items.
   The sql provided matches the same cabinet configuration as `pingod-addons`.**

+8. Develop scenes without any pingod plugins by turning them all off in the `Project Settings > Plugins`.
+**When renabling plugins make sure `WindowsActions` is last in order loaded in `Godot > PS > Globals`, or behind the machine / game.**

 ## Screens
 ![](.content/service/tests-switches.jpg)